reactexcel/fmclarity/ROADMAP.md

 IN PROGRESS
 -----------

+* Services should be filtered according to selected facility
+* When a new facility is created it doesn't have default areas or services

 * Remove underscore prefix from fields in models
 * Include date attended, date finalised, date reviewed in issue data
 * Style and implement date picker